 - Litigation / Negotiation Support

-When gifting interests in a company, a comprehensive, well-supported business valuation is essential.
+When gifting interests in a company or reporting values for estate tax, a comprehensive, well-supported business valuation is essential.
 At Sigma Valuation Consulting, our professionals work closely with each client’s advisors to provide thoroughly documented and supportable valuation analyses that stand the test of time.
+Our work has been challenged under audit by the IRS and state taxing authorities and our reports regularly withstand such challenges with superb outcomes.
+The IRS has also retained Sigma Valuation Consulting to be its expert in Tax Court.